jheidel/algemy-solver/README.md

 ![crystal sightlines](images/crystallines.png)

 For each crystal on the board, we add a solver constraint according to the mixing rules.
-For example, a crystal is illuminated RED when there exists at last one source in the sight-line that is RED and there are none that are YELLOW or BLUE.
-This particular rule is represented as follows in the solver:
+For example, a crystal is illuminated RED when there exists **at least one** source in the sight-line set that is RED and there **are none** that are YELLOW or BLUE.
+This particular rule is codified as follows in the
+solver:

 ```python
 mixing_rules = {